kuzudb/kuzu-blog/src/content/post/2024-11-18-how-bauplan-leverages-kuzu.md

 ## Data pipelines as declarative DAGs

 Data pipelines are the backbone of Artificial Intelligence and analytics use cases.
-In modern cloud architectures, such as [the lakehouse](https://arxiv.org/pdf/2308.05368), raw data in object storage is refined and transformed in a DAG, as practitioners turn raw datasets into cleaned ones for downstream models, such as the sample pipeline below:
+In modern cloud architectures, such as [the lakehouse](https://arxiv.org/pdf/2308.05368), raw data in object storage is refined and transformed in a DAG, as practitioners turn raw datasets into cleaned ones for downstream models.
+A sample data pipeline is shown below:

 <Image src="/img/how-bauplan-leverages-kuzu/bauplan-sample-pipeline.jpg" />